Josmolmor/Josmolmor/README.md

 Born and based in Seville.
 Moving pixels since 2016.
 In love with design and frontend development.

+Currently working on something nice with Next, typescript, and Supabase.
+Coming soon.

 Check out [molina.digital](https://molina.digital)

 <br/>